SasView/sasview.github.io/help.md

 Check out some of the links on our [Links & Downloads](/download/) page

-### Licence

-SasView is offered under a standard 'Three Clause' BSD licence which may be found [here](https://github.com/SasView/sasview/blob/master/LICENSE.TXT).

-You may use and redistribute SasView for free, including for proprietary purposes, provided you accept the terms of the licence.

 ### Acknowledgements

 If you found this sofware useful to your work please dont forget to acknowledge its use in your publications as suggested below and reference this